Learning French from scratch can be an exhilarating experience.

 The list below includes verbs that follow regular verb formation rules (regular verbs) as well as irregular forms (irregular verbs).
 Learn how to conjugate the verbs on this list, and you’ll be primed and ready for all the challenges of verb tenses in French.

-Action Pack: The 10 Most Commonly Used French Verbs, All in One Place
+Action Pack: The 50 Most Commonly Used French Verbs, All in One Place

 So, what are we waiting for?
-Check out the 10 most common verbs and start using them in your French!
+Check out the 50 most common verbs and start using them in your French!